danaarazi/ASL-level1/README.md

 ![add_a_page_step_5](https://s3-us-west-1.amazonaws.com/files.3cmedia/u_2657/17966/add_a_page_step_5.png)

+## Publish and announce the page is there for studnet to know about it
-Let me know if you need help downloading this information, or putting it into canvas
+### Let me know if you need help downloading this information, or putting it into canvas